Tolly-Zhang/fh-space-apps-2025/README.md

 - Tolly Zhang

 ## Project Overview
 *Weightless Odyssey* is a real-time simulation game where players assess and resolve critical system failures in a spacecraft.
 Players must also predict the motion and risk of interstellar bodies and space debris during interstellar travel.
 This game combines critical thinking and risk assessment with survival mechanics.
+It was succesfully submitted for the 2024 NASA Space Apps Challenge

 ### Focus & Main Ideas
 - **Health Effects in Microgravity**: